Rafal-Modrzewski/-Engineering-Portfolio/README.md

 ### 1. Infrastructure ☁️ - [gcp_postgres_governor.py](src/1_infrastructure/gcp_postgres_governor.py)

->I was bootstrapping a product from 0 to 1, a surprise $5,000+ cloud bill was on my mind constantly, so I developed a cloud database cost-controller.
+>I was bootstrapping a product from 0 to 1, a surprise $10,000+ cloud bill was on my mind constantly, so I developed a cloud database cost-controller.

 This script is my answer: an autonomous governor for a Cloud SQL instance that proactively prevents the issues leading to catastrophic cost spikes.

-It's designed to target what *actually* drives infra costs for an early-stage startup.
+I designed it to target what *actually* drives infra costs for a company.
 Things like connection pool exhaustion and long-running queries that force a premature, expensive upgrade.

 My core principles are reflected here: